log4js-node/log4js-node/README.md

 [![NPM](https://nodei.co/npm/log4js.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/log4js/)
 [![codecov](https://codecov.io/gh/nomiddlename/log4js-node/branch/master/graph/badge.svg)](https://codecov.io/gh/nomiddlename/log4js-node)

+NOTE: this documentation is for version 2.x, which is a work-in-progress.
+You probably want to look at [version 1.1.1 docs](https://github.com/nomiddlename/log4js-node/tree/v1.1.1) instead.

 This is a conversion of the [log4js](https://github.com/stritti/log4js) framework to work with [node](http://nodejs.org).
 I've mainly stripped out the browser-specific code and tidied up some of the javascript.
 Although it's got a similar name to the Java library [log4j](https://logging.apache.org/log4j/2.x/), thinking that it will behave the same way will only bring you sorrow and confusion.